0XE1P/0XE1P/README.md

 ## 📚 What I'm currently working on

 - **Learning C, C++, and Python** — writing my own exploits, shells, and utilities.
-- **Solving HTB and TryHackMe challenges** — honing my penetration testing skills.
+- **Solving HackTheBox and TryHackMe challenges** — honing my penetration testing skills.
 - **Learning English** — reading documentation in the original language.
 ---